GullyMac/Game/README.md

 # StarCraft2 Player Data Analysis

-This project is an entry for the 13th BigData Competition organized by DACON.
+This project is an entry for the 3rd Monthly Data Analysis Competition organized by DACON.

 DACON main : https://newfront.dacon.io/